About us

 Coordinadora del Concurso de Alegatos en Derechos Humanos

-Abogada egresada de la UBA.
+Abogada (UBA).
 Coordinadora de los programas de Fortalecimiento de la Democracia y Apertura del Poder Judicial en la Asociación Civil por la Igualdad y la Justicia.
-Auxiliar docente de la materia “Derechos Humanos y Garantías” en la Facultad de Derecho de la UBA.
+Auxiliar docente de la materia “Derechos Humanos y Garantías” (Facultad de Derecho, UBA).

 Francisco Rodríguez Abinal Francisco Rodríguez Abinal